 - 1 tsp 1 tsp salt

-- 1 1 orange, juice and zestoranges, juice and zest
+- 1 1 orange, zest and juiceoranges, zest and juice

 - 1 1 lime, the juicelimes, the juice

 - Mix the dry spices and rub them on the meat.
-Place the meat fatty side up into a crock-pot or oven safe skillet and add the remaining seasonings.
+Place the meat fatty side up into a slow cooker, and add the remaining seasonings.

-- Sprinkle jalapenos over the pork shoulder.
-Add fresh orange juice, lime juice and lemon juice.
-Cook on low in the crock-pot for 10 to 12 hours or overnight.
+- Sprinkle jalapeños over the pork shoulder.
+Pour fresh orange zest and juice, lime juice and lemon juice, over the pork.
+Cook on low in the slow cooker for 10-12 hours or overnight.

-- When the meat is tender, remove it from the crock-pot and shred it into smaller pieces.
-Reserve the drippings and reduce it to half in a pot.
+- When the meat is tender, remove it from the slow cooker and chop into smaller chunks.
+Reserve the drippings and add to a pot.
+Over medium high heat, reduce drippings in half.

-- Sauté the optional onion and bell peppers in fat.
-Add the reduced pan drippings.
-Fry the pork in a heavy skillet until the pieces are browned and crispy.
-Getting the meat crisped up is really important in making it so delicious.
+- Add some of the reduced drippings to the pan.
+Once drippings are hot, add pork, and fry until the pieces are browned and crispy.
+Continue this process until all pork is fried.
+Getting the meat crisped up is really important in making it so delicious!

 - Serve with avocado, tomato, jalapeño, shredded cheese, sour cream.
 Don’t forget the fresh cilantro!